 Expanding Ministries for Generations to Come…

-Although they could have easily borrowed funds from a local bank, they contacted the IN UM Loan & Savings Ministry.
+Although they could have easily borrowed funds from a local bank, they contacted the IN Loan & Savings Ministry.
 They found that by working with the Loan Fund, they could save money and be good stewards of the funds their congregation entrusted them with.

 After a year of construction, they are just tweaking some final details.
 The congregation is really enjoying this new space and discussion on implementing new outreach opportunities is underway.
 Best of all, this new space will make activities accessible to everyone, and they have seen an uptick in attendance already!